 PAYG plans let you receive as many calls as anyone else – free of charge.
 They charge extremely reasonable rates for SMS.
 You must absolutely not use PAYG plans to service your data needs.
 If you have a smartphone, for example, where data is part of your telco requirement, you should probably consider these cheap phone plans instead of paying exorbitant PAYG data rates.

 Our suggestion is that you enjoy these Pay As You go phone plan rates for as long as you can.
 One can only speculate about the future of plans like these but when we do, at WhatPhone, we predict that they will end and end at some point soon.
 The SIM and management of the customer alone cost more than a low spend PAYG customer would generate for the phone company over the course of a year.
 Remember, PAYG customers can call the telco’s call center just as much as any other customer – and that costs the phone company real money.
 The SIM and delivery ( getting it to you free of charge, next business day, as most phone companies now offer ) will cost them a minimum of $5.
 These plans are great for users but at best must be marginally profitable for those that offer them.

-As we move in to a world where 4G data speeds are superseded by 5G ( many believe that this’ll happen in 2020 ) it is hard to see that PAYG plans will continue to be produced.
+As we move in to a world where 4G data speeds are superseded by 5G ( scheduled to start in 2019 and get going in earnest in 2020) it is hard to see that PAYG plans will continue to be produced.
 The whole world is addicted to data and smartphones.
 PAYG addresses neither.

 PAYG is a niche and it won’t last forever.
 If you want one of these plans take it today.
 They’re hard to find in the retail stores operated by the phone companies, so you’re better off ordering online.